-Even though the Xbox One X is far from fulfilling its potential yet, there are rumours of its replacement flying around.
+Even though the Xbox One X is far from fulfilling its potential yet, its replacement (or replacements) are in the works.

 We also chuck in some of our own thoughts based on more than 30 years experience in the games industry and will continually update as and when new rumours and leaks become available.